Adopting a Minor Stepchild

 Before adopting a stepchild:

-• the adoptee must have lived with the custodial parent and the stepparent for one year (can be waived by the judge).
+- the adoptee must have lived with the custodial parent and the stepparent for six months (can be waived by the judge).

 If everyone who must consent to the adoption does so, and if everyone who has the right to notice of the adoption and the right to intervene waives those rights, then the procedures for adopting a stepchild are relatively simple: